Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 }
 ```

-This should return a slightly different stream manifest, with all the signatures enciphered using the same algorithm as the one you've extracted from the player source code.
-Now, you can apply the algorithm to recover the original signature and resolve the correct URL to download the video.

-## Muxing adaptive streams into a single file

-Earlier in this article I said that adopted formats come as separate audio only and video only streams and while that is very convenient for YouTube it's not so convenient when it comes to downloading videos
+This time, the returned stream descriptors should contain compatible signature ciphers.
+You can now use the deciphering instructions extracted earlier to resolve the correct stream URLs and download them.